New Regime Exclusive Benefits

 Exemption on family pension

-In the case of pensions received by the family members of deceased employees (excluding ex-servicemen), one-third of the pension amount or a maximum of Rs.25,000—whichever is lower—is exempt from tax under the new regime.
-Under the previous tax regime, the maximum exemption limit for such family pensions was capped at Rs.15,000.
+In the case of pensions received by family members of deceased employees (excluding ex-servicemen), one-third of the pension amount or a maximum of Rs.
+25,000—whichever is lower—is exempt from tax under the new regime, supporting effective tax saving in new tax regime planning.
+Under the earlier tax regime, this exemption was limited to Rs.
+15,000 only.

 Major highlights of new tax regime as compared to old tax regime